-I recently replaced the hard drive in my computer with an SSD.
+I recently replaced the hard drive on my computer with an SSD.

 My computer is now running faster and much more comfortably!